milobravman/milobravman.github.io/pages/projects.markdown

-A React and Express website for evormental information spesfic to DC see [here](https://milobravman.github.io/EcoDC/)
+A React and Express website for evormental information spesfic to DC see [here](https://milobravman.github.io/EcoDC/).

 #### Flatiron projects

-All various Ruby on Rails, Javascript, and React projects
+All various Ruby on Rails, Javascript, and React projects.

 #### Reccomendation system Project